mui/material-ui/docs/data/material/guides/routing/routing.md

 ### Next.js

-The [example folder](https://github.com/mui/material-ui/tree/HEAD/examples/nextjs-with-typescript) provides an adapter for the use of [Next.js's Link component](https://nextjs.org/docs/api-reference/next/link) with MUI.
+The [example folder](https://github.com/mui/material-ui/tree/HEAD/examples/material-next-ts) provides an adapter for the use of [Next.js's Link component](https://nextjs.org/docs/api-reference/next/link) with Material UI.

-- The first version of the adapter is the [`NextLinkComposed`](https://github.com/mui/material-ui/blob/HEAD/examples/nextjs-with-typescript/src/Link.tsx) component.
+- The first version of the adapter is the [`NextLinkComposed`](https://github.com/mui/material-ui/blob/HEAD/examples/material-next-ts/src/Link.tsx) component.
   This component is unstyled and only responsible for handling the navigation.
   The prop `href` was renamed `to` to avoid a naming conflict.
   This is similar to react-router's Link component.